Neonatology on the Web

 www.neonatology.net

-Her initial research was in pediatric cardiology, but became interested in the care of premature babies, and she was the first to use assisted ventilation for a baby with hyaline membrane disease in 1961.(1) (The baby survived and became a NICU nurse at Vanderbilt!)
-Dr. Stahlman founded the modern neonatal intensive care unit at Vanderbilt in 1959 and helped initiate the regionalization of high-risk newborn care in Tennessee in 1973.
+Her initial research was in pediatric cardiology, but became interested in the care of premature babies, and she founded the modern neonatal intensive care unit at Vanderbilt in 1959 and helped initiate the regionalization of high-risk newborn care in Tennessee in 1973.
 She also started the Vanderbilt neonatology fellowship training program.
+Dr. Stahlman was first in North America to use assisted ventilation successfully for a baby with hyaline membrane disease (the original term for Respiratory Distress Syndrome, or RDS) in 1961.(1) (The baby survived and became a NICU nurse at Vanderbilt!)
+Later, Dr. Stahlman published her experience with the ventilation of 80 infants with RDS in the February 1970 issue of Journal of Pediatrics.(4)

-Dr. Stahlman is an author on over 100 peer-reviewed articles on neonatal care.
-She has also published several papers on ethical and moral issues related to care of premature infants.(2,3) She was elected to the Institute of Medicine and was President of the American Pediatric Society (1984).
-She received the AAP’s Virginia Apgar Award in 1987 and the American Pediatric Society’s John Howland Award in 1996.
-One of the true pioneers and most revered figures in the field of neonatology, Dr. Stahlman continued to work as a Professor of Pediatrics and Pathology at Vanderbilt University into her 90s.
+Dr. Stahlman was elected to the Institute of Medicine and was President of the American Pediatric Society (1984), received the AAP’s Virginia Apgar Award in 1987, and the American Pediatric Society’s John Howland Award in 1996.
+One of the true pioneers and most revered figures in the field of neonatology, she never married or fully retired and had no children of her own.
+She continued to work as a Professor of Pediatrics and Pathology at Vanderbilt University until her death at home on June 29, 2024 at the age of 101.

 (1) Stahlman MT, Young WC, Payne G. Studies of ventilatory aids in hyaline membrane disease.
 Am J Dis Child 1962;104:526.